danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 In Haskell, a type can contain one or more type variables.

-`Response` is defined together with a type variable
+`Response` is defined together with a type variable.
+Type variables start with a lowercase character.

 ~~~~
 data Response body
 ~~~~

-In our case, the body is replaced by a concrete type:
+In our case, `body` is replaced by a concrete type:

 ~~~~
 Response Bytestring